Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 In the above, `inbuf` is the data we want to pack into a contiguous buffer and `incount` and `datatype` define the number of elements in and the datatype of `inbuf`.
 The parameter `outbuf` is the contiguous buffer the data is packed into, with `outsize` being the total size of the buffer in *bytes*.
-The `position` argument is used to track of the current position, in bytes, where data is being written to in `outbuf`.
-Finally, `comm` is the communicator where the communication will happen.
+The `position` argument is used to keep track of the current position, in bytes, where data is being packed into `outbuf`.

-Uniquely, `MPI_Pack()`, and `MPI_Unpack()`, measures the size of the contiguous buffer, `outbuf`, in bytes rather than number of elements.
-We also have to manage `outbuf` and allocate memory for it.
-But how much memory should we allocate?
-Because `MPI_Pack()` works with`outbuf` in bytes, we typically define `outbuf` as a `char *`.
-The amount of memory to allocate is simply the amount of space, in bytes, required to store all of the data we wish to pack into it.
-If we had an integer array and a floating point array, then the size of the buffer is easy to calculate,
+Uniquely, `MPI_Pack()`, and `MPI_Unpack()` as well, measure the size of the contiguous buffer, `outbuf`, in bytes rather than in number of elements.
+Given that `MPI_Pack()` is all about manually arranging data, we have to also manage the allocation of memory for `outbuf`.
+But how do we allocate memory for it, and how much should we allocate?
+Allocation is done by using `malloc()`.
+Since `MPI_Pack()` works with `outbuf` in terms of bytes, the convention is to declare `outbuf` as a `char *`.
+The amount of memory to allocate is simply the amount of space, in bytes, required to store all of the data we want to pack into it.
+Just like how we would normally use `malloc()` to create an array.
+If we had an integer array and a floating point array which we wanted to pack into the buffer, then the size required is easy to calculate,

 ```c
 /* The total buffer size is the sum of the bytes required for the int and float array */